shane-kanyi/shane-kanyi/README.md

 # Hi there 👋, I'm Shane Kanyi Mushtaq

 ## 🚀 About Me
 I'm a motivated and driven Technical Presales Engineer and Solutions Architect with a passion for computer networking, programming, and business solutions.
-I'm currently pursuing my Bachelor's in Business Information Technology at Strathmore University and gaining hands-on experience at Red Dot Distribution.
+I have a Bachelor's in Business Information Technology from Strathmore University and gaining hands-on experience at Red Dot Distribution.

 *   🔭 I’m currently working on developing my skills in cloud technologies, particularly Azure and AWS.
 *   👯 I’m looking to collaborate on projects involving cloud solutions, automation, and full-stack development.